Offer your employees next day counselling sessions with Spill

-- 88% of UK businesses now have an employee assistance programme (EAP) or other workplace counselling service to support the growing number of workers struggling in an increasingly uncertain world.
+- 88% of UK businesses now have an employee assistance programme (EAP) or other workplace counselling service in place to support their employees.

 - Workplace counselling offers various methods of counselling, such as solution-focused, cognitive behavioural therapy (CBT), psychodynamic, and person-centered therapy.

-- Workplace counselling benefits both employers and employees, contributing to better performance, fewer sick days, higher retention, improved communication, and an overall more productive work environment.
+- Workplace counselling benefits both employers and employees, contributing to better performance, fewer sick days, higher retention, and an overall more productive work environment

 What is workplace counselling?